-Sergey Brin was on August 21, 1973 in Moscow, Russia.
-His parents were Michael Brin, a mathematics professor and Eugenia Brin, a researcher for NASA’s Goddard Space Flight Center.
+Sergey Brin, the cofounder of Google with Larry Page, was born on August 21, 1973, in Moscow.
+His parents were Michael Brin, a mathematics professor, and Eugenia Brin, a researcher for NASA’s Goddard Space Flight Center in Maryland.

 Immigration to the United States